How to Upload Alias¶

 - The file must be a tab-separated file (

-.tsv) with one row per factor. - It should contains two columns:
+.tsv) with one row per factor. - It should contain two columns:

 - 1st column (header: either